Regression Equilibrium in Electricity Markets: Electricity Market Preliminaries

 that minimizes the cost of re-dispatch \eqref{real_time_mc_obj} by selecting the optimal upward and downward regulation of generating units, $\mb{r}^{+}$ and $\mb{r}^{-}$, respectively, and load shedding $\mbg{\ell}$ in extreme cases.
 An important feature of the energy-only settlement is the cost order $\mb{c}^{+}\!>\!\mb{c}\!>\!\mb{c}^{-}$, which ensures that either positive or negative deviations from the forecast always result in additional costs to the power system.
 Equation \eqref{real_time_mc_bal} requires the balance of regulation actions w.r.t. forecast errors, and inequality \eqref{real_time_mc_flow} guarantees that the corresponding adjustment of day-ahead power flows remains within the line limits.
 Finally, the real-time regulation is bounded by the day-ahead contracts and technical limits via constraints \eqref{real_time_mc_gen_0}--\eqref{real_time_mc_gen_2}, and the load shedding is bounded by constraints \eqref{real_time_load_shed_lims}.

 The dual variables, stated after the colon signs in problems \eqref{prob:day_ahead_mc} and \eqref{prob:real_time_mc}, are used for pricing day-ahead contracts and penalizing/compensating power generation in real-time, respectively.
-As the two problems are strictly monotone in their primal decision variables, their primal and dual solutions are unique w.r.t. a particular wind power prediction $\widehat{\mb{w}}.$
+We consider that the matrix of second-order cost coefficients $\mb{C}$ is positive-definite, rendering the objective functions \eqref{day_ahead_mc_obj} and \eqref{real_time_mc_obj} strictly convex in primal decision variables.
+Hence, their primal and dual solutions are unique w.r.t. a particular wind power prediction $\widehat{\mb{w}}.$